Emanuel Bronner: Career

 He started his business making products such as castile soap by hand in his home.
 The product labels are crowded with statements of Bronner's philosophy, which he called "All-One-God-Faith" and the "Moral ABC", both of which he included on the label of every soap bottle he produced.
 Many of Bronner's references came from Jewish and Christian sources, such as the Shema and the Beatitudes; others from writers such as Rudyard Kipling and Thomas Paine.
 On his labels, he referred to the Jewish sage Hillel the Elder as "Rabbi Hillel" and to Jesus Christ as "Rabbi Jesus."
 The labels became famous for their idiosyncratic style, including hyphens to join long strings of words and the liberal use of exclamation marks.

-In 1946, while promoting his "Moral ABC" at the University of Chicago, Bronner was arrested for refusing to leave the dean's office, despite the fact he was invited to the campus to lecture by a local student group, and then was committed to the Elgin Mental Health Center, a mental hospital in Elgin, Illinois, from which he escaped after shock treatments.
+In 1946, while promoting his "Moral ABC" at the University of Chicago, Bronner was arrested for refusing to leave the dean's office, despite the fact he was invited to the campus to lecture by a local student group.
+He was then committed to the Elgin Mental Health Center, a mental hospital in Elgin, Illinois, from which he escaped after shock treatments.
 Bronner believed those shock treatments brought about his eventual blindness.

 After escaping from Elgin, Bronner hitch-hiked to Los Angeles, California.
 Over time Bronner started a family and eventually settled in Escondido, California, where his soap-making operation grew into a small factory.
 At his death in 1997, it produced more than a million bottles of soap and other products per year, but was still not mechanized.
 The firm has been the subject of many published articles and has supported many charitable causes.